adambloebaum/milb-watcher/README.md

 # milb-watcher

 A notification system that alerts you when a MiLB player enters a game.
-Perfect for friends and family who want to know when their favorite prospect takes the field!

 ## Features